-- The scope, the level of ambition and the enforceability of future FTA provisions related to human rights, incl. labour rights, in the TSD chapter and a potential human rights clause.
-This may include commitments related to the ratification of the outstanding human rights treaties and the protection of rights of vulnerable groups, e.g., children and indigenous peoples. - Provisions related to privacy and the level of personal data protection. - Intellectual property rights related to access to healthcare and medicines.
+- The scope, the level of ambition and the enforceability of future FTA provisions related to human rights, including labour rights, in the TSD chapter and a potential human rights clause.
+This may also relate to ratification commitments of the outstanding human rights treaties and the protection of rights of vulnerable groups, such as children and indigenous peoples. - Provisions related to privacy and the level of personal data protection. - Intellectual property rights related to access to healthcare and medicines.